munozchris/jacc/CS122-FinalProject/EvaluationsCode/README.txt

 1. gateway_links_processor.py
-Automator script that gathers all absolute links to class evaluations from post-2011 and writes them out to eval_links.csv
+Automator script that gathers all absolute links to class evaluations from post-2011 and writes them out to eval_links.csv from gateway links

+2. gateway_links1.csv and gateway_links2.csv
+Contains the list of all gateway_links from course scraping to be processed to find absolute evaluation form links

-2. eval_links.csv
+3. eval_links.csv
 Contains all evaluation form links that should be processed and put into the database

-3. eval_sql.py
+4. eval_sql.py
 1) Builds a SQL database to contain evaluaion form information
 2) Processes eval_links.csv file by scraping the content of each evaluation form

-4. eval_sql_uitl.py
+5. eval_sql_util.py
 Some helper functions for eval_sql.py

-5. make_plots.py
+6. make_plots.py
 Functions that generates analysis plots based on information from evaluations

+7. eval_error_log.py, eval_error_log2.py, eval_error_log3.py
+List of absolute urls to evaluation forms that couldn't be automatically processed and needed to be manually entered into the database/absolute links to evaluation forms that required us to modify our evaluation scraping code

+8. README.txt
+This file